sap-tutorials/sap-build-process-automation/tutorials/joule-studio-hr-onboarding-assistant/joule-studio-hr-onboarding-assistant.md

     ![Solution test](085-solution-test.png)

-    What you can do will depend on what has been implemented.
+    What you can do will depends on what has been implemented.
 You could start with a prompt like "How can I test this agent", which should provide some example prompts that you can use.
 For example, "Show me the profile for employee E0001".

     ![Solution test](085-solution-test-2.png)